STSWENG-T1-AY2122-AWS-CodeBuild/powerzone-inventory/README.md

 *The descriptions are taken from their respective websites.*

+GitHub's **dependabot alerts** are also enabled to keep track of vulnerable dependencies.

 ## Built Using
 This project follows the Model-View-Controller (MVC) architectural pattern.
 In light of separation of concerns, the key technologies used are:
 - **Database**: <a href = "https://www.mongodb.com/">MongoDB</a> as the database program and <a href = "https://mongoosejs.com/">Mongoose</a> as the object data modeling tool